dayton-outar/shillings/docs/INVESTING/COLLECTING.DATA.md

 - Paid features hidden behind subscriptions.
 - Different naming conventions for exchanges or assets.

-[Image placeholder: Example of a data-source limitation where sustainability data was missing in an earlier version of a data access tool.
-Source: `Investing.for.Programmers-2025-3.pdf`, Fig. 3.6.]

 A platform should not depend on a single fragile source for important decisions.

 ## Data Providers